NikitaEkunde/PRODIGY_WD_01/README.md

-# PRODIGY_WD_01
-Responsive Landing Page which has interactive nagivation menu
+# Responsive _Landing _Page which has interactive nagivation menu